 Prepaid Funerals in Canada: Are They Worth It?

-If you've ever helped settle a parent's affairs and thought, "I don't want to put my own kids through this," you're exactly who prepaid funeral plans are marketed to.
-They promise to lock in today's prices and spare your family hard decisions later.
-But are they really worth it?
+If you've ever settled a parent's affairs and thought, "I don't want to put my own kids through this," you're exactly who prepaid funeral plans are marketed to.
+Wanting to spare your family that scramble is a caring instinct, and it's a fair question to ask whether prepaying is the best way to do it.

 The short answer: sometimes.
-A prepaid plan can protect you from rising costs and offer real peace of mind, but these contracts also carry risks worth understanding before you sign, and they aren't the only way to plan ahead.
-Here's a clear look at the costs, the benefits, the disadvantages, and the alternatives, so you can decide what fits your situation.
+A prepaid plan can lock in today's prices and take hard decisions off your family's plate, but the contracts also tie up your money for years, can be costly to cancel, and aren't the only way to plan ahead.
+Below you'll find the real 2026 costs, the disadvantages plans rarely advertise, and the alternatives, so you can decide what actually fits your situation.

 What Is a Prepaid Funeral Plan?